-- a The Councillors of a committee may include non-Councillors unless it is a committee which regulates and controls the finances of the Council. - b The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 5(b) and (c), appoint and determine the terms of office of Councillors of such a committee: - v. shall, after it has appointed the Councillors of a standing committee, appoint the Chairperson of the standing committee; - vi. shall permit a committee other than a standing committee, to appoint its own Chairperson at the first meeting of the committee; - vii. shall determine the place, notice requirements and quorum for a meeting of a committee which, in both cases, shall be no less than three; - viii. shall determine if the public may participate at a meeting of a committee; - ix. may dissolve a committee. - c The Council or a committee of the Council may appoint an informal working party to undertake research and compile information on behalf of the Council and make recommendations if appropriate.
+- a Unless the Council determines otherwise, a committee may appoint a subcommittee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The Council may appoint standing committees or other committees as may be necessary and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council: - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of Councillors of such a committee; - v. shall, after it has appointed the Councillors of a standing committee, appoint the Chairperson of the standing committee; - vi. shall permit a committee other than a standing committee, to appoint its own Chairperson at the first meeting of the committee; - vii. shall determine the place, notice requirements and quorum for a meeting of a committee which, in both cases, shall be no less than three; - viii. shall determine if the public may participate at a meeting of a committee; - ix. may dissolve a committee or sub-committee. - c The Council or a committee of the Council may appoint an informal working party to undertake research and compile information on behalf of the Council and make recommendations if appropriate.